This easy canning recipe for pickled beets is one of my most favorite recipes for canning.

 Make sure to scrub off all of the dirt from the beets.
 Being a root vegetable with folds and texture to the beet root skin, it’s easy for dirt to hide and adhere to it.

 Once you’ve opened your mason jar and eaten your beets, reserve the pickling liquid!
 It can be used again to make pickled eggs.

 If you’re intimidated by the canning portion, skip it and keep them in the fridge!
 This pickled beets recipe will last in a sealed jar for up to 6 weeks.

 If you are canning, ensure that all of the beets stay submerged under the brine.
 (The narrow mouthed canning jars help with this).

-How to Make This Pickled Beets Recipe and Can It
+How to Make This Canning Recipe for Pickled Beets

 Whether you grow your own beets or buy them from the store, the very first step is to remove the greens and thin taproot from either end of the beets.

 Scrub them as best you can under cold water with a vegetable brush and simmer them in a pot of water for roughly 20-30 minutes (or until the skins easily peel off).

 If you’re self-conscious about your hands being stained red from the beet juice, you may want to wear gloves.

 In a large saucepan, combine vinegar, water, sugar and salt to a boil and stir until everything dissolves.

 Fill your sterilized mason jars with the raw onions, beets, 1 bay leaves, 1 inch of cinnamon stick, 2 whole cloves and 4 allspice berries.

 Ladle the brine over the beets while it’s still hot and fill to the top with your vinegar mixture, leaving 1/2 inch of headspace.

 Secure your lids and rings and process in a hot water bath for 30 minutes.